You are here

 Non-government-controlled areas

-At permanent storage sites beyond the respective withdrawal lines in non-government-controlled areas of Donetsk region:
+At permanent storage sites in a non-government-controlled area of Donetsk region

 Non-government-controlled areas